Charel-G/underfloor-heating-planner/README.md

 wall of each room so the layout looks like a typical underfloor heating installation.
 Supply and return routes follow the shortest axis-aligned path back to the distributor and are drawn with separate offsets for clarity.
+The A* search is limited to the area around the building bounds so the planner does not waste time exploring far away from the floor plan.

 ## Features